Emmanuelle Guyon, the mirror of your emotions

 Lintel 48 from Yachilan, Mexico, showing the date February 11, 526

-We present here some examples of possible supports for your jewelry inspired by the Mayan calendar.
-However, our creativity and expertise allow us to create a wide variety of unique pieces.
-Do not hesitate to contact us to discuss your preferences and ideas.
-Whether you want a ring, a brooch, earrings, a pendant, or any other type of jewelry, we are here to help you create the perfect piece that matches your style and personality.
+We offer several examples of designs for your Mayan calendar-inspired jewelry, but our creativity and expertise also allow us to craft unique pieces based on your preferences.
+Whether you’re looking for a ring, brooch, earrings, pendant, or any other type of jewelry, we are here to create a piece that perfectly reflects your style and personality.
+Contact us to discuss your ideas and desires; we’re here to help you bring your personalized jewelry to life.

 Our sterling silver jewels made with the date of the Maya calendar